• Installation view of Sam Moyer: Ferns Teeth at the Parrish Art Museum, Water Mill, NY (June 30–September 29, 2024). Photo: © Gary Mamay.

 • Sam Moyer, Bluestone Dependent 4, 2021, Belgian Bluestone and concrete with stone aggregate, 62.25 x 72 x 42 in.
 Courtesy the artist and Sean Kelly, NY.

-Sam Moyer is organized by Corinne Erni, Lewis B. and Dorothy Cullman Chief Curator, Art and Education and Deputy Director of Curatorial Affairs, with additional support from Kaitlin Halloran, Assistant Curator and Publications Coordinator.
+Sam Moyer: Ferns Teeth is organized by Corinne Erni, Lewis B. and Dorothy Cullman Chief Curator, Art and Education and Deputy Director of Curatorial Affairs, with additional support from Kaitlin Halloran, Assistant Curator and Publications Coordinator.

 Exhibition Support

-The Sam Moyer exhibition is made possible, in part, thanks to the generous support of Jacqueline Brody, The Deborah Buck Foundation, Linda Hackett and Melinda Hackett/ CAL Foundation, Sean Kelly, The Evelyn Toll Family Foundation, Herman Goldman Foundation, Lauren & Stephen P. Schwartz, Yanina and Allan Spivack, Allison and Donald Weiss, and a donor who wishes to remain Anonymous.
+Sam Moyer: Ferns Teeth is made possible, in part, thanks to the generous support of Jacqueline Brody; The Deborah Buck Foundation; Linda Hackett and Melinda Hackett/ CAL Foundation; Sean Kelly, New York/Los Angeles; BLUM; The Evelyn Toll Family Foundation; Herman Goldman Foundation; Lauren and Steven P. Schwartz; Yanina and Allan Spivack; Alison and Donald Weiss; Karen and Dennis Mehiel; and a donor who wishes to remain Anonymous.

 About Sam Moyer